-- 1. Keep a good firm grip on the saw with both hands when the engine is running and don't let go.
+1. Keep a good firm grip on the saw with both hands when the engine is running and don't let go.
 Figure 3.
 A firm grip can neutralize kickback and help you maintain control of the saw.
 Keep the fingers of your left hand encircling and your left thumb under the front handlebar.
 Keep your right hand completely around the rear handle whether you are right handed or left handed.
-Keep your left arm straight with the elbow locked. - Position your left hand on the front handlebar so it is in a straight line with your right hand on the rear handle when making bucking cuts.
+Keep your left arm straight with the elbow locked.

+2. Position your left hand on the front handlebarso it is in a straight line with your right hand on the rear handle when making bucking cuts.
 Figure 3.
-Never reverse right and left hand positions for any type of cutting. - 3.
-Stand with your weight evenly balanced on both feet. - 4.
-Stand slightly to the left side of the saw to keep your body and head from being in a direct line with the cutting chain.
-Figure 3. - 5.
-Do not overreach.
-You could be drawn or thrown off balance and lose control of the saw. - Never cut above shoulder height.
-It is difficult to maintain control of the saw above shoulder height and places the chain dangerously close to your upper body.
+Never reverse right and left hand positions for any type of cutting.

+- 3. Stand with your weight evenly balanced on both feet. - 4.
+Stand slightly to the left side of the saw, to keep your body from being in a direct line with the cutting chain.
+Figure 3. - Do not overreach.
+You could be drawn or thrown off balance and lose control of the saw. - Do not cut above shoulder height.
+It is difficult to maintain control of the saw above shoulder height.